How To Perform Arithmetic Operations in Excel

 Using the knowledge gained above, try to change the font color and try out other options available on the Home tab.

 Step 6) Set the Print Area, Print Preview & Page Layout

 The print area is the part of the worksheet that you would like to print out on paper.
 The quick and easy way of doing it is by using the following shortcut commands

 Press Esc button to exit print preview mode

 The page setup ribbon bar has a number of options i.e. orientation, size, etc. Try to apply the different settings and use Ctrl + P shortcut to preview the effects on the worksheet.

-In this article, we have learnt how to perform basic arithmetic operations using Excel, Formatting data, How to Setting the print area and printing (Print View).
+In this article, we have learned how to perform basic arithmetic operations using Excel, Formatting data, How to Setting the print area, and printing (Print View).